instamenta/pocket-chat-backend/README.md

 ```

 ### Setup
-use the Make file to create and start postgres database and redis as well as pgadmin.
+use the Make file to create and start the Postgres database and Redis as well as PG Admin.

 ### Contributing
 As a solo developer, I welcome contributions and feedback to improve Pocket Chat.